EthanSansom/phinterval/README.md

 #> [1] <hole>
 ```

-Set-differences may “punch a hole” through a time span, creating a
+Performing a set-difference may “punch a hole” in a time span, creating
-discontinuous interval.
+a discontinuous interval.

 ``` r
 try(lubridate::setdiff(jan_1_to_9, jan_3_to_5))